clockshield/hello-world/readme.txt

-I like pokemon and noodles. i wish you could eat noodles in pokemon!!!!!!!!!!
+I like pokemon and noodles.
+I wish you could eat noodles in pokemon!!!!!!!!!!
- My favorite pokemon is Torchic!!!!
+ My favorite pokemon is Torchic!!!!Combuskin!!!!Blazekin!!!!